Countingup/docker-go/README.md

  - 2022-01-17 -- Rebuild to update base image for security vulns
  - 2021-12-13 -- Rebuild to update base image for security vulns
  - 2021-11-06 -- Rebuild to update base image for security vulns
+ - 2022-02-23 -- Rebuild to update base image for security vulns